Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 |1597355||Swap-space recommendation for Linux|

-You should have a working knowledge about the Microsoft Azure Architecture and how Microsoft Azure Virtual Machines are deployed and operated.
-You can find more information at Azure Documentation.
+You need a working knowledge of Microsoft Azure architecture and how Microsoft Azure virtual machines are deployed and operated.
+For more information, see Azure documentation.

-Though discussing IaaS, in general the Windows, Linux, and DBMS installation and configuration are essentially the same as any virtual machine or bare metal machine you would install on-premises.
-However, there are some architecture and system management implementation decisions, which are different when utilizing Azure IaaS.
-The purpose of this document is to explain the specific architectural and system management differences that you must be prepared for when using Azure IaaS.
+In general, the Windows, Linux, and DBMS installation and configuration are essentially the same as any virtual machine or bare metal machine you install on-premises.
+There are some architecture and system management implementation decisions that are different when you use Azure IaaS.
+This document explains the specific architectural and system management differences to be prepared for when you use Azure IaaS.

-In order to follow this chapter, it is necessary to understand what was presented in this chapter of the Deployment Guide.
-Knowledge about the different VM-Series and their differences and differences of standard storage and premium storage should be understood and known before reading this chapter.
-For
+To follow this chapter, read and understand the information presented in this chapter of the Deployment Guide.
+You need to understand and know about the different VM-Series and the differences between standard and premium storage before you read this chapter.

-When planning your disk layout, you need to find the best balance between the following items:
+When you plan your disk layout, find the best balance between these items: